strawberry-tools/www.strawberryssg.com/src/content/features.md

 ---
 type: mpage
-title: "Features of Gotham"
+title: "Features of Strawberry"
 ---

-Gotham is built upon the strong foundation of [Hugo](https://gohugo.io).
+Strawberry is built upon the strong foundation of [Hugo](https://gohugo.io).
 99% of our features (and code for that matter) come from Hugo.
 You can learn about all of Hugo's features (if you're unfamiliar) [here](https://gohugo.io/about/features/).

-## Features Unique to Gotham
+## Features Unique to Strawberry

 ### Sitemap Page Exclusion